cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2021-7-13-Honeypots-and-Hand-Grenades-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/honeypots/email.png)

-Once in the management portal you can view the event in much more detail.
+Once in the management portal, you can view the event in much more detail.
 The incident map portion didn't render properly, but when it was first loading it did come through and was accurate.
 It displays Country, City, Region, Organization, and if the IP was a Tor node.

 ![_config.yml]({{ site.baseurl }}/images/honeypots/token_info.png)